bradwestfall/questionable-issues/question-guidelines.md

 The main point here is to know what your test first so you can focus making Subject Groups for the test:

-### 2. Make "Subject Groups"
+### 2. Make a "Subjects List"

-The purpose of the subject groups is to brainstorm and mentally prepare for the types of questions you're going to write.
+The purpose of the subjects list is to brainstorm and mentally prepare for the types of questions you're going to write.
 Don't underestimate this step.
-Based on the difficulty you're writing for in Step 1, this list of groups will help you stay focused on what questions to write for.
+Based on the difficulty you're writing for in Step 1, this list will help you stay focused on what questions to write for.

-If the test is "Beginner JavaScript", your subject groups might be:
+If the test is "Beginner JavaScript", your subject list might be:
 - Basic Arrays and Objects
 - Loops and Conditionals
 - Data Types
 - _etc..._

-If the test is more advanced, you can probably imagine the groups are more advanced.
+If the test is more advanced, you can probably imagine the subjects are more advanced.

 ## Start Writing Questions

-Now that you have your subject groups, start writing a few questions in group.
-Perhaps one of your groups was "Objects" and you want to write a question to see if the test taker knows how to use `instanceof`.
+Now that you have your subject list, start writing a few questions in each subject.
+Perhaps one of your subjects is "Objects" and you want to write a question to see if the test taker knows how to use `instanceof`...

 ### "Knowledge Unit" Questions